webgme/tutorials/_session1_repo_and_seed/README.md

 defines or imports from another webgme domain repo and is used and maintained by [webgme-cli](https://github.com/webgme/webgme-cli).
 At this point it should be empty.

 ## Installing dependencies and staring the app
-To install the node dependencies use the command
+To install the node dependencies, first we need to enter the project directory (`FSM`), then use the command
 ```
 npm install
 ```